 Mr. Friedman said that companies such as Nissan and GM are already using eco-friendly technologies.
 These technologies are not new for consumers.
 However, all are not familiarized and associated with clean vehicles.
 Unless these technologies are not available for many, they don’t have any use.

-“Primary importance of clean vehicles programs is to make consumers and policy makers well-known about environmental friendly technologies so that they don’t have misinformation and confusion,” Mr. Friedman pointed out.
+“Primary importance of clean vehicles programs is to make consumers and policymakers well-known about environmentally friendly technologies so that they don’t have misinformation and confusion,” Mr. Friedman pointed out.